 Multifamily property consists of multiple units in a single building.
 This includes duplexes, triplexes, fourplexes, condominium buildings, student housing, apartment complexes, age-restricted communities, low-income housing, and townhomes.
 The units in a full multifamily housing property must have separate entrances, kitchens, bathrooms, and utility meters.

-Multifamily property investing has declined in the year ending November 2023, due in part to concerns about interest rates, but multifamily properties are still a popular investment vehicle.
-There’s a reason that individual investors gravitate toward two- to four-unit properties, other than ease of management.
+Individual investors may tend to gravitate toward two- to four-unit properties due to ease of management compared to other multifamily properties and residential home loan options.
 Residential loans of 30 years with a fixed rate are available for properties with one to four dwelling units.
 FHA, VA, and USDA loans are available for those properties if they are owner-occupied.

 For five or more units, a commercial loan is required.
 Commercial loans usually come with a higher down payment requirement, higher interest rate, and a shorter term, meaning significantly higher mortgage payments.